nkammah/what-i-learned/README.md

 This app will act as my "text file" and simply provide a way to save/view/search "knowledge bits" or what I learned today.

+Now seriously - this is pretty much a blog with backlinks....

 Roadmap
 -------